alstria office REIT (ETR:AOX) Given a €16.00 Price Target by Baader Bank Analysts

-Baader Bank set a €16.00 ($18.60) price target on alstria office REIT (ETR:AOX) in a research note published on Tuesday morning, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+alstria office REIT (ETR:AOX) has been assigned a €16.00 ($18.60) price objective by Baader Bank in a note issued to investors on Monday, Borsen Zeitung reports.
+The brokerage presently has a “buy” rating on the stock.
+Baader Bank’s price objective points to a potential upside of 9.36% from the stock’s current price.

 Alstria office REIT AG is the leading real-estate operator focusing solely on German office property in selected German markets.
 Our strategy is based on the ownership and an active management of our properties throughout their entire life cycle, strong added-value services to our customers and deep knowledge of the markets in which we operate.